-The Lancashire Law School has a strong research culture with a number of our research activities rated as ‘internationally excellent’ in previous Research Assessment Exercises.
-The Law School continues to develop research and publications that significantly influence law, policy and practice at national and international levels.
+The School of Law and Social Science has a strong research culture with a number of our research activities rated as ‘internationally excellent’ in previous Research Assessment Exercises.
+The School continues to develop research and publications that significantly influence law, policy and practice at national and international levels.

-The Lancashire Law School has developed an excellent international reputation and was one of a select number of UK law schools included in the world’s top 200, in the influential QS World Rankings.
+The School of Law and Social Science has developed an excellent international reputation and was one of a select number of UK law schools included in the world’s top 200, in the influential QS World Rankings.
 We takes a broad approach to legal research including doctrinal, theoretical, empirical, critical, historical and socio-legal studies of law.

 We have a number of specialist areas and key themes including: